 Students who successfully complete this course will be able to demonstrate an understanding of:

-- The different forces at work in an urban center; including political, economic, and cultural institutions.
+Apply and synthesize the different forces at work in an urban center; including political, economic, and cultural institutions.

-- How different groups of people can live very different yet interrelated types of lives in the same urban setting.
+Analyze and evaluate how different groups of people can live very different yet interrelated types of lives in the same urban setting.

-- The history and contemporary existence of at least one major city.
+Analyze, apply and evaluate the history and contemporary existence of at least one major city.

-- How to research communities.
+- Apply and evaluate how to research communities.

 General Education Outcomes (GEOs)

 Course Activities and Grading